 Viewing for Moonage Virtual Reality is on a first come, first served basis.
-Reservations are accepted on-site only, but will soon become available digitally; check Phoenix Art Museum's social media platforms for the latest updates (Facebook, Instagram, and Twitter).
+Reservations are accepted on-site only.
+Check Phoenix Art Museum's social media platforms for the latest updates (Facebook, Instagram, and Twitter).

 An in-gallery waitlist will be maintained in the event that reservations reach capacity.
 In-gallery waitlists are compiled on a first come, first served basis and do not guarantee viewing, but will fill no-show reservations as they become available.